Abhishek-465/CryptoHouse-Project/README.md

 ## Technologies Used

 - **Frontend:**
-  - React.js for the user interface
+  - React.js powered by Vite for the user interface
   - Tailwind CSS for styling

 - **Backend and Database:**